 Managers and social workers are encouraged to plan for and identify time when they can undertake report writing, recording and generally keep up to date with administrative tasks.
 Where agreed, staff can regularly work from home to undertake these activities.

 6. Establishing the Right Culture

 The significance and effect of culture in the workforce cannot be under-estimated.
 The importance of achieving a healthy work/life balance is necessary for a healthy and contented workforce.
 Individuals and their managers both have a responsibility to try to achieve an optimum balance.
 It is the nature of social work that demand is frequently unpredictable and unexpected.
 This is unlikely to change.
 Consequently, we need social workers who are essentially flexible, responsive people.
 There is a general acceptance that there will be times when social workers need to work outside of normal hours.
 Research is clear that it is not necessarily those who work the longest hours who are the most productive.
-Team Managers should monitor flexi-time sheets and encourage staff to take regular periods of leave across the leave year.
+Team Managers should monitor work life balance sheets and encourage staff to take regular periods of leave across the leave year.

 7. Case Planning and Monitoring

 Case planning should be an activity undertaken routinely by all workers and their managers in order to ensure that time and expertise are used to maximum effect.

 8. Timely Closure of Cases